 Ved Vignan Mahavidyapeeth De-Addiction and Research Centre

-- Instilling a sense of spirituality in the minds of the addicts through daily practice of Yoga and Sudarshan Kriya (a particular breathing technique after Pranayama) along with many other activities.
+Instilling a sense of spirituality in the minds of the Substance abuser through daily practice of Yoga and Sudarshan Kriya (a particular breathing technique) along with many other activities.

-- Devising means of social integration for recovered addicts.
+Devising means of social integration for recovered patients.

-Ved Vignan Mahavidyapeeth De-Addiction and Research Centre, a physical, therapeutic and spiritual treatment centre, was inaugurated on 9th November, 2003, by the then Hon'ble State Health Minister of West Bengal, Sri Surya Kanta Mishra, and started functioning with the objectives of:
+Ved Vignan Mahavidyapeeth De-Addiction and Research Centre, VVMDRC, a physical, mental and spiritual treatment Centre, was inaugurated on 9th November, 2003, by the then Hon'ble State Health Minister of West Bengal, Sri Surya Kanta Mishra, and started functioning with the following objectives:

-To make recovery available for the drug addicts/alcoholics.
+To make recovery available for the drug abusers/alcoholism.

-- Helping them to rehabilitate socially and for gainful employment.
+Helping them to rehabilitate socially and motivate them for gainful employment.

-- To conduct research and training to handle the problem more effectively and also to bring awareness to the community.
+To conduct research and training to handle the problem more effectively and to bring awareness to the community.